 If you have been awake at 2 a.m. wondering how you are going to keep doing this, you are not alone, and you are not without options.
-Ohio has built one of the more decentralized but well-funded caregiver-support systems in the country, and most families never see half of what is available to them because nobody told them where to look.
+Ohio caregiver programs run through a decentralized but well-funded support system, and most families never see half of what is available to them because nobody told them where to look.

 There is help that pays you.
 Help that gives you a break.
 Help that walks alongside you when your spouse or parent has dementia and you do not know what to ask next.
 The hard part is not whether the help exists.
 The hard part is knowing the right phone number to call and the right name to ask for.